NibtahilNafees/Quranic-Scripts-Conversion/README.md

 **Overview**

 This project focuses on converting Quranic scripts from the Uthmani style to the IndoPak style and vice versa using Python.
-It involves text processing techniques to ensure accurate and meaningful conversion, preserving the integrity of the script.
+It involves text processing techniques to ensure accurate and meaningful conversion, preserving the script's integrity.

 **Project Description**